What does the term UX analytics stand for? How do you perform UX analysis for SaaS and make data-driven decisions?

 This article will guide you through every important aspect of collecting and utilizing user behavior data to drive product growth.

-You will learn how to spy on users’ experiences in real-time and turn insights into a data-driven design that will help to improve activation and customer retention rate.
+You will learn how to spy on users’ experiences in real time and turn insights into a data-driven design that will help to improve activation and customer retention rates.

-- UX analytics refers to analyzing how the users engage with your product UI and how is their overall experience while using the product.
+- UX analytics refers to analyzing how the users engage with your product UI and their overall experience while using the product.

 - Always use both UX analytics quantitative and qualitative data for better insights.

 - In-page UX analytics data tracks click data and tells you exactly which features your users are engaging with.